Some helpful recommendations from team 1902.

 FIRST Branding can also be a helpful guideline to creating your own guidelines.

-Since our beginning in 2006, when Exploding Bacon was founded with the unique name, iconic logo, and bright orange and green colors chosen… our pig on the rocket and consistent branding has gained us recognition throughout the FIRST community and local communities.
+Since our beginning in 2006, when Exploding Bacon was founded with the unique name, iconic logo, and bright orange and green colors… our pig on the rocket and consistent branding has gained us recognition throughout the FIRST community and local communities.

 Exploding Bacon 1902 won 4 Regional Imagery awards, the 2013 World Championship Kamen Family Imagery Award and placed in the top 4 for the World Championship Digital Media Award in 2014.

-Our Big Bacon Theory of Image and Marketing has been presented 23 times, 7 of those at FIRST World Championships.
-Our presentation was developed to provide helpful information to coordinate their marketing, imagery efforts, and Chairman’s materials.
-Our students present the material and regularly review recommendations to keep it current and helpful to FIRST Teams.
+Our Big Bacon Theory of Image and Marketing has been presented 29 times, 9 of those at FIRST World Championships.
+Our presentation was developed to provide helpful information to coordinate their marketing, imagery efforts and Chairman’s materials.
+Our students present the material and regularly review recommendations to keep it current and helpful for FIRST Teams.